 “This really, really satisfies my savory kick,” he said.

-Chris began exploring yoga in 1999, starting with Hatha and power yoga and moving on to Kundalini yoga, a spinal-based movement yoga.
-Chris married yoga styles in creating Kendallini yoga, which features parts of power, Kundalini and Tibeten rights yoga forms plus martial arts and calisthenics.
-Kendallini yoga is what Chris practices and teaches the most via Skype or in parks.
+Chris Kendall began exploring yoga in 1999, starting with Hatha and power yoga and moving on to Kundalini yoga, a spinal-based movement yoga.
+Chris Kendall married yoga styles in creating Kendallini yoga, which features parts of power, Kundalini and Tibeten rights yoga forms plus martial arts and calisthenics.
+Kendallini yoga is what he practices and teaches the most via Skype or in parks.

 “Yoga’s definitely influenced my life a lot,” he said.
 “It’s definitely a really great mindful practice that can bring a lot more conscious breath, conscious movement and the joining of that breath and movement.
 It’s really great for mindfulness as well, of course, of better oxygenation of all the cells in your body.
 It really helps with all the different aspects of fitness that can compliment many other activities.”

 The Greatest Benefits Chris Kendall Has Experienced on a Raw Food Diet

 Chris Kendall’s strength, stamina, flexibility and ability to heal have increased a “hundredfold” on a fruit-based raw food diet compared with his previous lifestyle, he said.
 The diet itself, so rooted in human beings’ nature and physiology, has become a cinch to practice and revealed other benefits, he said.